So, friends, how is life?

 No, not that kind of shopping.

-Call up your insurance agent and see if you can improve any of your premiums.
+Call up your insurance agent and see if you can reduce any of your premiums.
 Most people just stick with the same insurance plans year after year and never bother to find a better deal.

 Well, you’ve got some time now – might as well try to save a few bucks.
 Rates tend to change rapidly, so it’s likely your provider could give you some new quotes that keep money in your pocket.